sorgerlab/indra/indra/resources/README.txt

   with
   http://resource.belframework.org/belframework/latest-release/equivalence/chebi.beleq

-bioentities_map.tsv
+famplex_map.tsv
-- A table containing mappings from outside name spaces into Bioentities.
+- A table containing mappings from outside name spaces into FamPlex.
-- It is generated from bioentities/equivalences.csv
+- It is generated from famplex/equivalences.csv

 cellular_components.tsv
 - A table of GO IDs and standardized names corresponding to cellular locations